Greater Lafayette Public Transportation Corporation: Current operations

-As with most transit agencies, CityBus saw a decrease in ridership in 2020 due to the COVID-19 pandemic, a small increase was observed in 2021.
-The corporation's revenue for 2021 was $14.03 million, with approximately $2.8 million coming from farebox collections, pass sales, charters and other services.
-As of August 2022, the CityBus fleet consists of 72 buses: 7 paratransit buses, 41 CNG buses, 20 hybrid diesel-electric buses, and 4 diesel buses.
+As with most transit agencies, CityBus saw a decrease in ridership in 2020 due to the COVID-19 pandemic, a small increase was observed in 2021 and again in 2022.
+The corporation's revenue for 2022 was $15.09 million, with approximately $3.3 million coming from farebox collections, pass sales, charters and other services.
+As of October 2024, the CityBus fleet consists of 72 buses: 7 paratransit buses, 44 CNG buses, 20 hybrid diesel-electric buses, and 1 diesel buses.
 In 2021 CityBus (GLPTC) was the second busiest bus system in Indiana with more than 2.4 million rider trips.

-CityBus has a partnership with Purdue University and Ivy Tech Community College that allows students, faculty and staff of these universities to ride free of cost.
+CityBus has a partnership with Ivy Tech Community College that allows students, faculty and staff of the university to ride free of cost.

 CityBus is currently undergoing a replacement plan that will eventually replace all of their Diesel and Hybrid buses with CNG buses.
 As of August 2020, CityBus surpassed their goal of having 50% of their fleet use CNG fuel by 2025.

+In June 2023, CityBus was awarded a grant from the FTA's Low or No Emission Grant Program to purchase four hydrogen fueled buses and begin to develop necessary infrastructure to fuel and support these buses.

+On April 4, 2025, CityBus announced they will no longer be providing campus transportation for Purdue University.
+All campus routes will be discontinued at the end of the 2024–2025 school year.

+On July 1, 2025, CityBus announced the first major overhaul of its route network titled "Reimagine CityBus".
+The goal is to "provide a more useful, intuitive, and efficient transit experience...".
+CityBus intends to improve route coverage and frequency.
+With this, Sunday service will be discontinued.

 Routes

-CityBus operates 15 regular routes through Lafayette and West Lafayette, 3 contracted routes for apartment complexes, and an additional 4 routes within the Purdue University campus.
+CityBus operates 16 regular routes through Lafayette and West Lafayette and 3 contracted routes for apartment complexes.

+CityBus Center

+The CityBus Center, located at 316 North Third Street, serves as the primary transfer hub in the system.
+The $2.2 million facility features dedicated space for each bus route and an indoor waiting area along with a customer service desk, restrooms, and a rain garden.
+The station opened on August 19, 2013.

-Current Fleet
+Current fleet

 CityBus operates a fleet of transit and para-transit buses.
 A slight majority of its transit buses are New Flyers, but there are also a number of Gillig Low Floor / Gillig BRT buses.
 The para-transit buses, used for their "ACCESS" system, are mostly mini-buses based on the Ford E-Series chassis.
 In 2015, CityBus, along with other transportation providers, signed a 5-year contract with New Flyer to provide up to 159 new buses (total) for the providers.
-CityBus ordered buses 5001–5009, 6001–6006, and 7001-7006 through the consortium, for a total of 21 buses, fulfilling their portion of the contract.
+CityBus ordered buses 5001–5009, 6001–6006, and 7001–7006 through the consortium, for a total of 21 buses, fulfilling their portion of the contract.

-Retired Fleet
+Retired fleet

 These buses have been retired from the CityBus fleet.
 Retired vehicles are typically auctioned off to the public, while some are used for spare parts prior to sale.